Tayeb Salih

+Al-Tayeb Salih (الطيب صالح; July 12, 1929 – February 18, 2009) was a Sudanese writer, novelist, and journalist, considered to be one of the most prominent Arab writers of the 20th century.
+Through his captivating narrative style and profound themes, Salih etched his name alongside literary giants such as Gibran Khalil Gibran, Taha Hussein, and Naguib Mahfouz, earning the title of "the genius of the Arabic novel" by many critics.
+His writings are renowned for their creative portrayal of the clash between East and West, and for presenting Sudanese identity in its finest literary form.

+Salih became known for his works that depicted the cultural and civilizational collision between the East and the West.
+He turned his small Sudanese village into a universal symbol representing issues of identity, alienation, and cultural conflict.
+His novel Season of Migration to the North (1966) is considered to be one of the most significant works in modern Arabic literature.
+The novel gained global recognition and has been translated into multiple languages, and has been studied in universities worldwide.

+Tayeb Salih spent his life between the East and the West, living in Britain, Qatar, and France, and worked for esteemed media and cultural institutions such as the British Broadcasting Corporation (BBC) and the UNESCO organization.
+Throughout his diverse career in literature, media, and education, Salih played a crucial role in bringing the voice of Sudan to the world.

 Biography

 Born in Karmakol, a village on the Nile near Al Dabbah, Sudan, in the Northern Province of Sudan, he graduated from University of Khartoum with a Bachelor of Science, before leaving for the University of London in the United Kingdom.
 Coming from a background of small farmers and religious teachers, his original intention was to work in agriculture.
 However, excluding a brief spell as a schoolmaster before moving to England, he worked in journalism and the promotion of international cultural exchange.

 For more than ten years, Salih wrote a weekly column for the London-based Arabic language newspaper al Majalla, in which he explored various literary themes.
 He worked for the BBC's Arabic Service and later became director general of the Ministry of Information in Doha, Qatar.
 The last ten years of his working career, he spent at UNESCO headquarters in Paris, where he held various posts and was UNESCO's representative for the Arab states of the Persian Gulf.